IWAE-TIME/alpsim.github.io/content/tutorials/python/mcs/mc01a.md

     {L=32;}
     {L=48;}

-In order to run the simulation you first need to convert this parameter file into a job file in XML format by typing
+This actually specifies six simulation tasks in one simulation job, all tasks having identical parameters except for the lattice length `L`.

+ALPS expects one *job file* to specify the job as a whole and a *task file* for each simulation task within it, all in XML format.
+So in order to run the simulation, we first need to convert this parameter file.
+ALPS provides a simple tool to do this: We can just run

     parameter2xml parm1a

-This will generate 6 task files (one for each length L) and a job description file parm1a.in.xml which you can open with an XML browser to check the status of your simulation once you started it.
-The simulation can be started on a single processor by
+in the folder of the parameter file.
+This will generate six task files (one for each length L) named `parm1a.task1.in.xml` through `parm1a.task6.in.xml` and a job description file `parm1a.in.xml`.
+We can open the job file with an XML browser to check the status of our simulation once we have started it.

+The simulation can be started on a single processor by running

     spinmc --Tmin 10 --write-xml parm1a.in.xml